golang-leipzig/golang-leipzig.github.io/content/posts/meetup-41-wrapup.md

-(back-of-the-envelope costs breakdown would be $128 (SBC), $15 for one 128GB SATA SSD, a total of $158 or EUR 145 or 20714h of the cheapest (and weaker) cloud instance; excluding positions like maintenance, bandwidth and energy, the amorization period of on-prem hardware is somewhere between six month and three years).
+(back-of-the-envelope costs breakdown would be $128 (SBC), $15 for one 128GB SATA SSD, a total of $158 or EUR 145 or 20714h of the cheapest (and weaker) cloud instance; excluding positions like maintenance, bandwidth and energy, the amorization period of on-prem hardware is somewhere between six months and three years).

 ![](/images/41-comp-jungle.png)